claceio/docs/content/about.md

 ---
 title: "About Clace"
-description: "Securely develop and deploy internal web applications"
 summary: "Information about the use-cases for which Clace was built"
 date: 2023-10-05
 ---

 ### What is Clace?

-Clace is an open-source project (Apache-2.0 Licensed) aimed at enabling a simple and secure platform to develop and deploy internal web applications.
+Clace is an open-source project (Apache-2.0 Licensed) building a secure platform to develop and deploy internal web applications.
 Clace provides a web application server focused on securely running multiple applications on a single installation.
 Applications are full stack, with a backend which can talk to external endpoints, the frontend can be auto generated forms or fully customizable web applications.

 ### Project Goals